yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 ##### Distributed Transaction Consolidation Example:

 {% highlight java %}
 public class MySpaceSynchronizationEndpoint extends SpaceSynchronizationEndpoint {

 @Override
 public void onTransactionSynchronization(TransactionData transactionData) {
     if (transactionData.isConsolidated()) {
 	// this is a consolidated distributed transaction...
 	ConsolidatedDistributedTransactionMetaData metaData = transactionData.getConsolidatedDistributedTransactionMetaData();
     }
 }

 @Override
 public void onTransactionConsolidationFailure(ConsolidationParticipantData participantData) {
     // intercept transaction consolidation failure & decide whether to commit or abort this participant data if (sunnyDay)
 	participantData.commit();
     else
 	participantData.abort();
 }

 }
 {% endhighlight %}

+With the above example the 'participantData.commit()` call assumes the logic accepting each transaction participant data to be persist separately despite a failure with the transaction consolidation. 'participantData.abort()' indicates the logic must have all transaction participant's data to be fully consolidated.

-Distributed transaction consolidation is done by waiting for all the transaction participants' data before processing is done by the mirror.
+Distributed transaction consolidation is done by waiting for all the transaction participants' data to arrive the mirror from all relevant data grid partitions before processed by the mirror and persisting into the database.

-In some cases certain distributed transaction participants data might be delayed due to network delay or disconnection and therefore may cause delays in replication.
-In order to prevent this delay, it is possible to set a timeout parameter which indicates how much time to wait for distributed transactions participants data before processing the data individually for each participant.
+In some cases certain distributed transaction participants data might be delayed due-to network delay or disconnection and therefore may cause delays in replication into the mirror.
+In order to prevent this delay, you may set a timeout parameter that indicates how much time the mirror will wait the for distributed transactions participants data to arrive before processing the data individually for each participant.

 Please note that while waiting for a distributed transaction to entirely arrive the mirror, replication isn't waiting but keeping the data flow and preventing from conflicts to happen.